Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 VERIFIER in the subsequent Token Request to prove it was you who made the initial request.

-2. Generate the initial Authorization Request, which will ask the user to authorize your application's access to your account.
+2. Generate the initial Authorization Request, which will ask the User to authorize your Client's access to their account.

-3. Success will cause the browser to go to the specified Redirect URI, with a CODE and the STATUS you specified passed as GET parameters.
+3. Success will cause the browser to go to the specified Redirect URI, with a CODE, and the STATE you specified, passed as GET parameters.

 4. You then send a Token Request, including your VERIFIER, Client ID, and the CODE you just got to ask for the Access and Refresh Tokens.